hiweller/hiweller.github.io/cv.md

 ---

-> **Research interests**: biomechanical constraints
+> **Research interests**: the role of biomechanical
-> in life history evolution; development of new
+> constraints in life history evolution; paths of least
+> resistance in the evolution of new traits; methods
-> computational methods for analysing organism color
+> development for analysing organism color and pattern.
-> and pattern; broadly, paths of least resistance in the
-> evolution of new traits.

 ----